 Bitcoin halving forms new miner-network dynamics.
 Miner's rewards are cut in half from the get-go, meaning they lack incentives to continue their network contribution.
 However, reports show that miners' activity influences how Bitcoin markets behave as it drives the price downwards when miners are taking profits, similar to the events following the Chinese mining ban in May 2021.

 A halving positively influences how miners and investors perceive the value of the asset.
 Miners will become less likely to sell their tokens at below floor price, and supply and demand dynamics will boost the price of Bitcoin because the network will issue fewer tokens.
 Halving impacts the inflation rate and the number of tokens that enter the market.
-Bitcoin is an inflation-free asset, and that is why it gained popularity as a "hedge against inflation."
+Bitcoin is a good inflation-free asset, and that is why it gained popularity as a "hedge against inflation."
 In addition, as Bitcoin becomes harder to mine, miners will be reluctant to sell Bitcoin, which helps to increase the value of a token through market demand.

 What's more, is that as block rewards will shrink.
 For miner's the price of producing 1 Bitcoin will double; however, one Bitcoin will become more valuable as fewer Bitcoins will be available to exchange on the market.
 Thus, halving adds a market impulse as it helps reinforce the scarcity narrative, driving up demand for an asset that is costly to obtain and expensive to trade.

 Halving impacts network activities due to a decrease in the number of network miners because they lack financial incentives for participation.
 Diego Gutierrez Zaldivar, CEO of IOV Labs, noted that price pressure is caused by institutional investors who seek to keep prices lower and is not caused in totality by miners who seek to take profits.
-Thus, institutional investors recognize that the value of Bitcoin increases as scarcity and high production costs raises the price threshold for "digital gold."
+Thus, institutional investors recognize that the value of Bitcoin increases as scarcity and high production costs raise the price threshold for "digital gold."
 Although no BTC tokens are burned during transactions, Bitcoin becomes a deflationary-emission asset by default because Bitcoin's code established the rate of new tokens issued and available on the market.